Boston Terrier

 Additionally, they may even indulge in destructive activities, though it’s not very likely due to their gentle personality.

 Terriers are mildly protective, and it’s unlikely that they may behave aggressively with strangers to try and protect their owners.
 However, the intensity of their protective behavior depends mostly on their social skills.
-If they are socialized well from a young age, they will not act overprotective.
+They will not act overprotective if they are socialized well from a young age.

 It may not be a good idea to keep Boston Terriers off-leash, mainly due to their prey drive for small creatures.
 Their instincts may cause them to chase after rodents such as squirrels if they are off-leash in a park or other outdoor locations.

 Of course, you can train them to walk off-leash from an early stage.
-But their prey drive is unpredictable, so it’s not recommended to let them loose without a leash unless you know your locality very well inside-out.
+But their prey drive is unpredictable, so letting them loose without a leash is not recommended unless you know your locality very well inside-out.

 Boston Terriers are not particularly difficult to train.
 You can’t compare them with extremely intelligent breeds like a Border Collie.
 But it should be easy to teach them most commands such as sit, paw, stay, fetch, etc.

-If you already have a Boston Terrier, it can sometimes behave a little aggressive and territorial when you bring a new pet.
-When that happens, you should keep the two animals separate, allowing them to interact slowly under your supervision.
+If you already have a Boston Terrier, they can sometimes be aggressive and territorial when you bring a new pet.
+When that happens, you should separate the two animals, allowing them to interact slowly under your supervision.

 Boston Terriers are not hypoallergenic because they do shed some hair.
 However, their fur is short and they only shed small quantities of hair.
-If you have a mild or severe allergy to dog fur and dander, it may be best not to get a Boston Terrier.
+If you have a mild or severe dog fur and dander allergy, it may be best not to get a Boston Terrier.

-After all, there are other completely shedding-free hypoallergenic dogs you can choose from.
-However, if a lot of dog hair annoys you but you can handle a little bit of fur, then a Boston Terrier will be suitable for you.
+After all, you can choose from other completely shedding-free hypoallergenic dogs.
+However, if a lot of dog hair annoys you, but you can handle a little bit of fur, then a Boston Terrier will suit you.

 The occurrence of blue eyes is often seen in Terriers.
 But this is merely a random occurrence and not any health condition.
-The cause behind this is also unknown, and it is not hereditary either.
+The cause behind this is also unknown and is not hereditary.

 In any case, blue eyes in Boston Terriers do not pose any risk to their health.
 But some dog competitions may disqualify or forbid the participation of blue-eyed Boston Terriers.